christopheryuh/tensorgrad/README.md

 # tensorgrad
-This is a project with tensors!
+This is a easy to use Automatic Differention engine with a library for implementations of neural networks.